-SPL validates the efficacy of disinfection methods for Legionella in water systems using a step-wise evaluation criteria.
+Special Pathogens Laboratory conducts evaluations of products that detect, treat or control Legionella and other waterborne pathogens, as well as antimicrobial innovations to combat the spread of infection at manufacturers' requests.
+We validate the efficacy of disinfection methods for Legionella in water systems using a step-wise evaluation criteria.
 Our approach is published in the Experiences of the First 16 Hospitals Using Copper-silver Ionization: Implications for the Evaluation of Other Disinfection Modalities (2003).

-Nonchemical Water Treatment Devices
+ASHRAE Funded Study on Nonchemical Water Treatment Devices

 The first study of the efficacy of nonchemical treatment devices for controlling microbiological activity (planktonic and sessile) within a pilot scale model cooling tower.
-Funded by ASHRAE.

 Legionella, Pseudomonas aeruginosa, and other opportunistic waterborne pathogens can persist in water distribution systems despite municipal chlorination and secondary disinfection.
 These organisms can cause healthcare-acquired infections in immunocompromised patients.
 Point-of-use (POU) filtration can limit exposure to these organisms in high-risk areas of hospitals; however short (31 day) maximum lifetime and membrane clogging can limit their use.
 SPL collaborated with a Pennsylvania healthcare facility to perform a field evaluation of a new point-of-use faucet filter (Pall Medical QPoint Tap Water Filter) that was developed to address these limitations.
 The results were shared at a poster session at APIC 2014 in June.